saumya-k-j/organizational-authenticity/PART4_README.md

 to *say* a value.
 An energy firm almost has to profess environmental concern, and its absence would be conspicuous.
 But nothing compels it to *back that up* in its filings.
 So sector-expected themes should carry a bigger say-vs-do gap than themes the sector isn't expected to care about.
 I expected this to hold.
-It partly did and partly surprised me, and I report both below.

 This builds entirely on Parts 1–3 (no new collection): the same 11 discretionary themes, the same max-normalized per-theme over-claiming from Part 3, the same `low_evidence` exclusion.